DFKI-NLP/vLLM-Starter/README.md

 ### Chat-style example
-A more complex example can be found in the file `offline_chatstyle.py`.
+The following script demonstrates how to load a model and generate text based on a chat-style prompt.
-This script loads a model and generates text based on a **chat-style** prompt.
+You can find the more complex example in the file `offline_chatstyle.py`.
 <details>
     <summary>Example</summary>